percona/percona-xtradb-cluster/doc/source/howtos/proxysql-v2.rst

 Removed Features
 --------------------------------------------------------------------------------

-- Asynchronous slave reader support has been removed: the ``--include-slaves`` option is not supported.
+- Asynchronous replica reader support has been removed: the ``--include-slaves`` option is not supported.
 - A list of nodes in the priority order is not supported in |proxysql| v2.
 Only a single node is supported at this time.
 - Since the galera_proxysql_checker and galera_node_monitor scripts are no longer run in the scheduler, automatic cluster membership updates are not supported.
 - Checking the pxc_maint_mode variable is no longer supported